Galina Starovoitova Fellowship on Human Rights and Conflict Resolution

-Please note: This fellowship is restricted to citizens of the Russian Federation who are residing in Russia at the time of application.
+Please note: This fellowship is restricted to citizens of the Russian Federation residing either in or outside of Russia at the time of application.

 The Kennan Institute is pleased to announce the latest competition cycle for the Galina Starovoitova Fellowship on Human Rights and Conflict Resolution.

 The prestigious Starovoitova Fellowship was established following U.S. Secretary of State Madeleine Albright's 25 January 1999 speech in Moscow in which she announced funding for a memorial fellowship at the Kennan Institute of the Woodrow Wilson International Center for Scholars in honor of Galina Starovoitova.

 Galina Starovoitova was a leading human rights advocate and a deputy in the Russian lower house of parliament (Duma).
 She won her Duma seat from St. Petersburg in Russia's December 1995 legislative elections.
 Starovoitova served in the Congress of Peoples' Deputies during 1989-91 and was a presidential advisor on ethnic relations until 1992.
 She was a co-founder of the Democratic Russia movement.
 In 1989, Galina Starovoitova was a visiting scholar at the Kennan Institute of the Woodrow Wilson International Center for Scholars.
 She was also a fellow in the Jennings Randolph fellowship program at the United States Institute for Peace during 1993-94, where she completed research on self-determination movements in the former Soviet Union, and a visiting professor at Brown University.